badlandz/baux.nvim/README.md

 # baux.nvim

 A chaotic hack of kickstart.nvim, renamed, and probably broken in many many ways.
-TESTING...
+This is in TESTING...

 ## Introduction

 A starting point for Neovim that is: